robinrodricks/FluentFTP/README.md

 - **GetFilePermissions**() - Gets the permissions of the given file/folder as an FtpListItem object with all "Permission" properties set, or null if not found.

-*Only supported by UNIX servers* <br> *Please ensure that the CHMOD extension is installed and enabled on your FTP server to use these.*
+*Only supported by UNIX FTP servers which have the CHMOD extension installed and enabled.*

 - **Chmod**() - Modifies the permissions of the given file/folder, given the CHMOD value.